shailendrakumaromkar/ConsensysFinalProject/avoiding_common_attacks.md

 ## An outdated compiler version is used
 Used latest version of solidity V 0.7.0

+## Forcibly Sending Ether to a Contract
+This smart contract can receive ether as Mortal has been used

 ## Transaction-Ordering Dependence
-program logic does not affected by transactions order
+This smart contract logic does not affected by transactions order

 ## Timestamp Dependence
-program logic does not depende on block timestamp
+This smart contract logic does not depende on block timestamp

 ## DoS with Block Gas Limit
 no unknown size loop